The 20 Best Cardiomyopathic Lentiginosis Doctors Near Me in Tucson, AZ

 Offers Telehealth

-Chi Dai is a Pediatric Neurologist and a Pediatrics provider in Tucson, Arizona.
+Chi Dai is a Pediatric Neurologist practicing medicine in Tucson, Arizona.
 Dr. Dai is rated as an Experienced provider by MediFind in the treatment of Cardiomyopathic Lentiginosis.
-His top areas of expertise are Transient Tic Disorder, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, and Partial Familial Epilepsy.
-Dr. Dai is currently accepting new patients.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Transient Tic Disorder, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, and Partial Familial Epilepsy.

 Experienced in Cardiomyopathic Lentiginosis